argonne-lcf/dlio_benchmark/docs/source/config.rst

      - number of samples per file
    * - data_folder
      - ./data
-     - the path to store the dataset
+     - the path to store the dataset.
    * - num_subfolders_train
      - 0
      - number of subfolders that the training set is stored